Major Cybersecurity Incidents & Threats: What Small Businesses Need to Know

 Audit supply-chain dependencies — rotate credentials, eliminate unused libraries, and monitor for typosquatted or suspicious packages.

-Treat AI systems like privileged insiders — if your organization uses AI tools, treat them as sensitive assets: monitor usage, audit outputs, and enforce strict access controls.
+Treat AI systems like privileged insiders — if your organization uses AI tools, treat them as sensitive assets.
+Monitor usage, audit outputs, and enforce strict access controls.

-Raise user awareness & training — many attacks still rely on social engineering, phishing, or credential reuse; user education remains a critical defense layer.
+Raise user awareness & training — many attacks still rely on social engineering, phishing, or credential reuse.
+User education remains a critical defense layer.

 Comments